SEARCH My Blog (Opens in new tab)

 GUEST POST by Thomas Nemel* This blog post may contain affiliate links.
 As an Amazon and Rewardstyle affiliate, the author may earn a small commission for any purchases made through these links.
 Click here for the disclaimer statement.

 Effective training is a combination of three classical processes: workout, rest, and recovery.

-When you train hard, you need enough time to usual sleep and to the muscle recovery period.
-Otherwise, working too hard would not give a good outcome.
+When you train hard, you need enough time to rest, usually meaning good sleep, and also to allow a muscle recovery period.
+Otherwise, working too hard can lead to poor results.
 And what is worse, it may lead to overtraining or, according to official classification, Overtraining Syndrome (OTS).
 Some athletes and trainers may also call it “burnout”, “overwork”, and “staleness.”

 Long-term effects of overtraining can spoil life for many months and even years, and need detailed attention and training plan correction.

 Symptoms of overtraining